Nat-Lab/restful-mikrotik/README.md

 restful-mikrotik
 ---

-A Restful API wrapper for [mikronode](https://github.com/Trakkasure/mikronode).
+A Restful API server for MikroTik RouterOS.

 usage: